melt-umn/melt-website/_pages/home.md

 certified language extension grammars will compose into a deterministic grammar.

+## Archival versions of software and theses

+Many of our software artifacts (at significant releases) are archived on the [Data Repository of the University of Minnesota (DRUM)[(https://conservancy.umn.edu/handle/11299/166578) and can be found from the [MELT group landing page](http://hdl.handle.net/11299/206558) on the DRUM.

+Some Ph.D. dissertations from group members can also be found from the MELT landing page.

 ## Acknowledgements:

 We are very grateful for funding from the [National Science